terhechte/appventure/guides/catalyst/how/app_lifecycle.md

 - Background modes are allowed to finish when an app closes.
 The background tasks continue even though the app is already not visible anymore to the user
 - Apps are not killed when they consume too much memory
 - Background audio is not supported because users expect audio to stop when they quit an app

+So, in short, your app is always in `Foreground + Active` except when it is (mostly) launching or terminating.